lebaz20/hotel-packages/README.md

-# cafe-menu
+# hotel-packages

-Basic cafe menu application built on Hasura (graphql) in back-end and CRA (reactjs) in front-end.
+Basic Hotel Packages application built on Hasura (graphql) in back-end and CRA (reactjs) in front-end with background sync support.

 - Run `./scripts/start.sh` to start the application.